-Current areas of faculty research include developmental biology, cancer biology, microbial ecology, conservation biology, animal behavior, and population genetics.
+Current areas of faculty research include developmental biology, cancer biology, microbial ecology, conservation biology, animal physiology, animal behavior, and population genetics.
 Our professors earn competitive research grants from the National Science Foundation, the National Institutes of Health, the National Cancer Institute, the U.S. National Park Service, the Connecticut Department of Energy and Environmental Protection, and many other institutions.
 Their findings are published in leading journals such as Science, Nature, and many discipline-specific publications.
 Department members have published numerous peer-reviewed articles that included students as co-authors; some students have been invited to co-present at major conferences as well.

 Both faculty and students benefit from the proximity to Pfizer Central Research, the Mystic Aquarium, the Marine Biological Laboratory in Woods Hole, and the major medical centers at Yale, Brown, and the leading universities of Boston.
 Funded summer internships on campus keep many students engaged in research with their professors year-round.
-Additionally, through the successful Science Leaders Program, faculty members teach and mentor motivated students who have been traditionally underrepresented in the sciences.